 Mr. Keisuke Takeuchi has been involved in corporate management of a publicly traded company for a long time, and JAPAN POST BANK expects him to sufficiently fulfill his role in enhancing the decision-making function and supervision function of the Board of Directors as an Outside Director, based on his abundant experience and insights as a specialist of corporate management gained through his career.

-Makoto Kaiwa Outside Director Chairman of the Nomination Committee Significant concurrent positions: Special Advisor of Tohoku Electric Power Co., Inc.
+Makoto Kaiwa Outside Director Chairman of the Nomination Committe Significant concurrent positions: cial Advisor of Tohoku Electric Power Co., Inc.

-Status of attendance at the meetings of: Board of Directors 100% (12/12 meetings) Nomination Committee 100% (8/8 meetings)
+Status of attendance at Board of Directors Nomination Committee 100% (8/8 meetings)